Donmark2k/decode-morse/README.md

 ### Setup

 - Clone this repository to your desired folder: https://donmark2k.github.io/decode-morse/.git
-- Run npm install to install the dependencies.
+- Run bundle install to install the dependencies.
-- Run npm start to start the app.

 ### Install
 Install this project with:

--  cd bookstore
+-  cd decode-morse
--  node version 16 or higher
+-  ubuntu version 22 or higher

 ### Usage
 To run the project, execute the following command:

-- npm start
+- ruby decode.rb

 ### Run tests